HarveyYifanLi/RESTfulNoteApp/README.md

 ## RESTful Web App

-This is a Blog Post style RESTful Web App developed in NodeJS, with the below complete functionality integrated:
+This is a Blog Post style RESTful Web App developed in NodeJS, with the below complete extra functionalities integrated:
 1) User Authentication functionality
 2) Live Chat capacity between all loggedin users